HansBug/hbayes/README.md

 {'target': -3.00000039014846, 'params': {'x': 2.0, 'y': 0.9993753813483197}}
 ```

-For more tutorial of usages and practices, take a look at [Best Practice](https://hansbug.github.io/bayes-opt/main/best_practice/advanced-tour.html) in documentation.
+For more tutorial of usages and practices, take a look at [Best Practice](https://hansbug.github.io/hbayes/main/best_practice/advanced-tour.html) in documentation.

 # Contributing

-We appreciate all contributions to improve `bayes-opt`, both logic and system designs.
+We appreciate all contributions to improve `hbayes`, both logic and system designs.
 Please refer to CONTRIBUTING.md for more guides.

 # License

-`bayes-opt` released under the MIT license.
+`hbayes` released under the MIT license.